LiquidPropulsionGroup/RocketConfigurationVisualizer/README.md

 3. pull repository from "https://github.com/LiquidPropulsionGroup/RocketConfigurationVisualizer/tree/CEA-integration" make sure it is the CEA integration branch
 4. download vscode
 5. download python extension in vscode
-6. select python interpreter to use with ctl-g and then typing ">Python: select interpreter"
+6. select python interpreter to use with ctl-g and then typing ">Python: select interpreter" (make sure the selected interpreter and the one being called by pip3 are the same)
 7. update operating system
 8. download xcode through app store
 9. (in terminal)download homebrew
 10. (in terminal)download gcc (make sure it is linked properly), can check for gfrotran with "which gfortran"
 11. (vscode command line)install all the dependencys with `pip3 install -r requirements.txt` NOTE: this is not in a virtual enviernment beucase it causes issues with rocketcea library accessing gfortran
 12. install rocketcea seperatly with 'pip3 install rocketcea', this fails in many cases so this is the website for refference (https://rocketcea.readthedocs.io/en/latest/quickstart.html)

 ## Basic Overview